Understanding Washington's COVID-19 Guidelines (and what they mean for your wedding)

 We are staying on top of these changes and as always, it’s our job to make planning your wedding less stressful.
 If the COVID guidelines are impacting your wedding and you’re having trouble navigating them, reach out to us!

-We executed 30+ weddings under these guidelines, we have experience figuring out the best solution and we will walk you through all of your options.
+We executed 30+ weddings under these guidelines in 2020; we have experience figuring out the best solution and we will walk you through all of your options.
 You can reach us at: firstname.lastname@example.org.

 For now, keep the faith.
 The vaccine is rolling out (though far too slow) and we are still very hopeful for a wonderful 2021 wedding season.